 ‘But I live here!’
 Tugging at her arm she looks desperately at the firefighter, but he doesn’t let go.

 ‘Taïga!
 Wait!’
-Derek jumps off his bike and shrugs off Taïga’s heavy rucksack.
+Derek jumps off his bike and shrugs off Taïga’s heavy backpack.
 The air is heavy with stinging smoke, and his eyes water from the sheer heat emanating from the burning house.
 He can’t hear anything but the fire, his senses totally useless in the vicinity of the blaze.
 He starts around the firetruck but gets almost run over by a team of yellow clad men carrying heavy water pipes.

 ‘Get out of the way, son!’

 He stops and looks desperately around him.
 Where is she?

 Firemen are running in every direction, shouting out orders and directives trying to get heard over the roar of the flames.
 Thick water hoses are laid out, pumping water from the little pond and making it hard to progress without stumbling.
 He can see her just a few feet away, struggling with a fireman.

 Derek skids to a halt next to Taïga.
 ‘It’s all right, Sir.
 She lives here.’

 The fireman looks him over.
 ‘And what about you?
 Do you live here?’

 ‘OK.’
 He turns back towards Taïga, ‘I will let go of your arm now but I don’t want you to rush away towards the house.
 Is there someone else in there?
 Your parents?
 Siblings?’